The Dalai Lama stated, “kindness is my religion”. Isn’t that so ridiculously beautiful?!

 So, what does kindness mean to you?
 Do you practice kindness regularly?

 Don’t get down on yourself if you think you aren’t kind enough.
 Beating yourself up wouldn’t be being kind to YOURSELF!

 Consistently practicing kindness can be tough.
 Most days we’re so focused on completing our list of 100 tasks and as a result, we’re low on patience.

 When we feel stressed it can be tough to get out of our own heads and focus on being kind.
-We might not even feel like being kind when we’re feeling mentally, emotionally, and physically depleted.
+We might not even feel like being kind when we’re feeling emotionally and physically depleted.

-The good news is that you can rewire your brain to be kinder so that being kind to yourself and others becomes second nature!
+The good news is that you can rewire your brain to be kinder so that being kind to yourself and others will become second nature!
 Keep reading to find out how!